 Our military budget exceeds the combined military spending of the next 10 nations down the list, including Russia and China.
 Oil companies receive federal subsidies and some corporations pay no federal taxes.
 We continue to spend billions of dollars each year in Iraq and Afghanistan.

 Forty-six million Americans live in poverty.
 Communities are hard pressed to provide enough shelters for the homeless and food pantries can't keep up with the demand.
 Many Americans sleep in the streets including veterans who served in Iraq and Afghanistan.
 Automation is wiping out jobs and we have no plans to replace them.
-Two percent of our population owns 90 percent of the wealth and the gap between the rich and the poor continues to grow exponentially.

 Recently, Republicans in the House of Representatives forced the federal government to shut down.
 While the shutdown was temporary, it cost the economy an estimated $24 billion.
 The cost of extending unemployment benefits to 1.3 million citizens for 90 days would be around $6 billion.
 The House Republicans who recently cost the nation four times that amount claim that we can't afford it.
 They don't want to burden our children, more of whom are about to be homeless, with the debt.